Using tags to label and file conversations

 Add a private tag to your sidebar following the instructions above.

 Click and hold to drag a conversation from your inbox into a private tag in your sidebar.
-You can only drag conversations into private tags, as you will see team tags grayed out when you drag.
+You can only drag conversations into private tags.

 The conversation will no longer be visible in your inbox.
 Find the conversation by clicking on your private tag, which acts as your private folder.

 Note: Tags will be automatically added or removed from the conversation when you drag a conversation from your inbox into a tag or between tags.